 How long is Butter good for when prepared in a dish?

 How long does butter last?
 That depends.
 How long does bread last?
 In general, all foods last only as long as the quickest expiring ingredient that they are mixed with.

 What are our shelf life resources?

-In determining how long butter lasts, our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of butter.
+In determining how long Butter lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Butter.

 Although the Butter shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!